 If you are wrongfully terminated for donating a kidney or your health insurance company raises your premiums due to your kidney donation, NKR will provide legal support.

-The Voucher Program, also referred to as Advanced Donation, is a kidney paired exchange separated in time.
-When a donor donates as part of the ADP, either a Standard Voucher or Family Voucher(s) will be provided based on the situation:
+The Voucher Program, also referred to as Voucher Donation, is a kidney paired exchange separated in time.
+When a donor donates as part of the voucher program, either a Standard Voucher or Family Voucher(s) will be provided based on the situation:

 - When a donor donates for an intended recipient who will likely need a transplant within the next year, a Standard Voucher will be provided for that one recipient.
 Standard Vouchers can also be provided when a chain breaks and a donor continues with their donation to keep a portion of their chain on schedule, even though their paired recipient has been removed from that chain.